rendyy-dev/rendyy-dev/README.md

 ---

 ### 🚀 About Me
+I enjoy turning complex backend problems into simple and secure solutions.

 - Focused on backend development using Laravel
 - Building secure authentication & user management systems
-- Interested in clean code and backend logic
+- Care about validation, access control, and clean code

 ---